EliLillyCo/rfacts/README.md

 First, create a `*.facts` XML file using the [FACTS](https://www.berryconsultants.com/software/) GUI.
-The `rfacts` package has several built-in examples.
+The `rfacts` package has several built-in examples, included with permission from Berry Consultants LLC.

 ``` r
 library(rfacts)